d3/d3-transition/README.md

 <a name="transition_attr" href="#transition_attr">#</a> <i>transition</i>.<b>attr</b>(<i>name</i>, <i>value</i>) [<>](https://github.com/d3/d3-transition/blob/master/src/transition/attr.js "Source")

-For each selected element, creates an [attribute tween](#transition_attrTween) for the attribute with the specified *name* to the specified target *value*.
+For each selected element, assigns the [attribute tween](#transition_attrTween) for the attribute with the specified *name* to the specified target *value*.
 The starting value of the tween is the attribute’s value when the transition starts.
 The target *value* may be specified either as a constant or a function.
 If a function, it is immediately evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.

 If the target value is null, the attribute is removed when the transition starts.
 Otherwise, an interpolator is chosen based on the type of the target value, using the following algorithm: